getify/You-Dont-Know-JS/types & grammar/ch2.md

 ### 32-bit (Signed) Integers

-While integers can range up to roughly 9 quadrillion safely (53 bits), there are some numeric operations (like the bitwise operators) which are only defined for 32-bit `number`s, so the "safe range" for `number`s used in that way must be much smaller.
+While integers can range up to roughly 9 quadrillion safely (53 bits), there are some numeric operations (like the bitwise operators) that are only defined for 32-bit `number`s, so the "safe range" for `number`s used in that way must be much smaller.

 The range then is `Math.pow(-2,31)` (`-2147483648`, about -2.1 billion) up to `Math.pow(2,31)-1` (`2147483647`, about +2.1 billion).